A Clear Vision: Automated Inspection Equipment

 Written by: RNA Automation

 Recent trends & requirements towards flexible manufacturing combined with quality control has pushed the use of vision system technology into process lines and component handling systems such as bowl feeders.
+RNA offer automated inspection equipment that provide critical quality control of the production line.
 Mick Keane, technical director at RNA, explains each application below:

 Sorting systems The use of a vision system gives the possibility to sort different component parts or a range of components into groups or individual tracks.
 It removes the need for mechanical orientation devices and can provide a simple and reliable feed system.
 Applications can also involve sorting for size or colour, used this way the possibilities are apparent compared to the use of traditional mechanical system.
 RNA recently supplied a handling system to sort and inspect clothing tags into tote bins dependant on colour and numerical identity.